pharo-ide/Calypso/Calypso-SystemQueries.package/ClyPackageManager.class/README.md

-I represent concrete package management system like Cargo or Metacello.
+My subclasses represent concrete package management system like Cargo or Metacello.
-My subclasses implement behaviour which is needed to query package information from concrete management system: version, comment, metadata
+They implement behaviour which is needed to query project and package information from concrete management system: version, comment, metadata.
+Project and package are represented by classes ClyManagedProject and ClyManagedPackage